arez/arez/docs/computed_values.md

 Computed values are automatically derived from your state if any value that affects them changes.
 Computed values can be optimized away in many cases by Arez as they are assumed to be pure.
 For example, a computed property won't re-run if none of the data used in the previous computation changed.
-Nor will a computed property re-run if is not in use by some other computed property or reaction.
+Nor will a computed property re-run if is not in use by some other computed property or observer.
 In such cases it will be suspended.

 Don't confuse computed values with autorun [observers](observers.md).
-They are both reactively invoked expressions, but use computed values if you want to produce a value that can be used by other observers or computed values and use autorun [observers](observers.md) if you don't want to produce a new value but rather want to achieve an effect.
-For example imperative side effects like logging, making network requests etc.
+They are both reactively invoked expressions, but use computed values if you want to produce a value that can be used by other observers or computed values.
+Use autorun [observers](observers.md) if you don't want to produce a new value but rather want to achieve an effect such as imperative side effects like logging, making network requests etc.

 This automatic suspension is very convenient.
 If a computed value is no longer observed, for example the